Bird and Moon by Rosemary Mosco for September 23, 2019

 3. Saxon

-Nuliajuk about 5 years ago
+Nuliajuk over 5 years ago

 According to Wikipedia, it’s a living fossil and was used by the Iroquois to treat diarrhea and venereal disease.